 For example, if a company that usually pays a dividend announces a dividend that is lower than expected (or no dividend at all), the market may interpret it as a sign that the company is having financial difficulties, and the price will go down.
 While in reality the company may have decided to use its profits to hire more people or increase its R&D budget, market sentiment is the ultimate decider when it comes to the stock’s price.

 On the other hand, a dividend announcement naturally encourages investors to purchase stock, therefore boosting its price.
 For this reason, many companies strive to pay consistent dividends to their shareholders.

-When a security is trading without the value of its next dividend payment included in its price, it is known as having “gone ex-dividend".
+Note: When a security is trading without the value of its next dividend payment included in its price, it is known as "trading ex-dividend".
 During this period, the acronym “XD” may appear next to its stock symbol on trading platforms.

 Because the price of a security drops by about the same value of the dividend, buying it right before the ex-dividend date shouldn’t result in any gains.
 Similarly, investors buying on or after the ex-dividend date get a "discount" on the security price to make up for the dividend they won’t be receiving.

-You might think it’s a good idea to buy a stock shortly before the ex-dividend date, and sell it on or shortly thereafter, in order to make a quick profit on the dividend.
-This is strategy is called "dividend stripping" or “buying dividends” and it is generally not a good one.
+You might think it’s a good idea to buy a stock shortly before the ex-dividend date and sell it on or shortly thereafter, in order to make a quick profit on the dividend.
+This strategy is called "dividend stripping" or “dividend capture” and it is generally not a good one.
 That’s because, as mentioned above, the price of a stock tends to be reduced by the amount of the dividend on the ex-dividend date.
-So would very likely just break even – and that’s not including the two brokerage fees you would have to pay for the buy and sell transactions.
+So you would very likely just break even – and that’s not including the two brokerage fees you would have to pay for the buy and sell transactions.